 This course focuses on policies and practices for effectively managing a diverse workforce in private, public and nonprofit organizations.
-The current context and historical development of equal employment opportunity, affirmative action, and diversity management are addressed.
+The current context and historical development of equal employment opportunity, affirmative diversity management action, and are addressed.
 Students gain theoretical and practical knowledge to understand beliefs, attitudes, biases and prejudices to more effectively manage differences in order to enhance organization productivity.
 Prerequisites: MGMT 600

-MGMT 660I - Management Student-Designed Independent Study (SDIS) (1-8 credits)
+MGMT 6601 - Management Student-Designed Independent Study (SDIS) (1-8 credits)